MadhavWalia/UROP/README.md

+#UROP Project

-# Run the following commands in the terminal to setup
+Run the following commands in the terminal to setup

 ```
 pip install poetry